When China Met Africa: Distribution and reception

 When China Met Africa was theatrically released in the UK in October 2011 after being screened at multiple international festivals.
-The premiere took place at the Prince Charles Cinema in Leicester Square and was followed by a Q&A with the film directors hosted by Channel 4's Jon Snow.
+The premiere took place at the Prince Charles Cinema in Leicester Square and was followed by a Q&A with the film's directors hosted by Channel 4's Jon Snow.

 It was broadcast on television channels around the world from June 2010, at BBC, VPRO YLE TV1, TSR, ARTE, SVT, NRK and Al Jazeera.